What is Refusing to Drink?

 Cost of Refusing to Drink

 The cost of treating a dog’s refusal to drink depends on the cause.
-Making fluids more readily available to an aging dog or dousing a dehydrated dog in cool water cost nothing.
-Urinary tract infections cost around $350 to treat.
+Making fluids more readily available to an aging dog costs nothing.
+Urinary tract infections might cost around $350 to treat.
 Tooth fractures, dislocation, or loss cost an average of $850.
 Tooth root abscess costs $1200 on average.
-The cost of treating pancreatitis is $2200.
 The average cost of treating mouth cancer is $12,000.

 Worried about the cost of treating your pet's symptoms?